seanpmaxwell/React-Ts-Best-Practices/README.md

 -     `types/` shared miscellaneous types (i.e. `types/index.ts` which has the custom utility type `TMakeOptional` for make certain properties on an object optional).
 -     `utils/` miscellanous shared logic.
 Could be modules or inventory scripts.
 -   `components/` shared JSX components (i.e. a styled button you use in multiple places)
-      - `/lg` single components that take up multiple files
+-     `lg/` single components that take up multiple files
-      - `/md` single components that take up one file
+-     `md/` single components that take up one file
-      - `/sm` multiple components per file
+-     `sm/` multiple components per file
+-   `hooks/` any custom hooks you create
--   `/models` modules which represent data-tables (i.e. `User.ts` represents the users table in the database)
+-   `models/` modules which represent data-tables (i.e. `User.ts` represents the users table in the database)
--   `/pages` the various pages of your application.
+-   `pages/` the various pages of your application.
   -   <b>NOTE:</b> You should try to structure your `pages/` folders as close as possible in the same way as they are navigated to by the user.
 So if your site is like `https://my-site.com/home`, `https://my-site.com/account`, `https://my-site.com/posts/edit`, and `https://my-site.com/posts/new` the `pages/` folder should look like how it does in <b>Snippet 1</b>.
 Of course this is not always possible and it's normal to not follow this to-a-tee.
 For example, you might have the `id` of a `Post` record inserted somewhere in your url, so it can be automatically selected when the user refreshes the browser and 'View' might be the default view for a particular post that's selected (i.e. `https://my-site.com/posts/9Z8AO5C844R` displays the <View/> component).
 -   `styles/` various shared styles (i.e. Colors.ts)